 The problem, however, is that PCBs are suspected of having harmful effects on those who come in contact with them.
 Thought to cause cancer, liver damage and nerve problems, PCBs do not, unfortunately, break down into harmless substances.
 In fact, when released into the environment, PCBs stay there for many years.
 When animals take them in, PCBs collect in body tissues - meaning: when a big fish eats a little fish, all the PCBs in the little fish's body collect in the body of the larger fish.
-And, when a person eats that large fish, then she or he has those same PCBs in her or his body.
+And, when a person eats that large fish, then they have those same PCBs in their body.